How Much Does Poured In Place Rubber Cost?

 Which type of bonding agent do you want to use?

 After you’ve purchased your playground surfacing, the easiest way to save money, in the long run, is to regularly maintain it.
-Here at Robertson Recreational Surfaces, we have a host of playground maintenance and repair services and products.
-We can either send you a DIY repair kit or can send a team of our members to apply a Refresh roll coat for preventative maintenance.
+Here at Robertson Recreational Surfaces, we have a host of playground maintenance, repair services and products.
+We can either send you a DIY repair kit or send a team of our members to apply a Refresh Roll Coat for preventative maintenance.